bgpedersen/angular-starter-pwa/README.md

 # Angular PWA Starter
 Angular 5 PWA (progressive web app) starter application wready to use with best practice structure and often used libraries.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Server and API
 This project is built with Angular's Service-Worker:
--Service-Workers only work in a production build, so to test, use 'ng build --prod' -The application uses the worker for caching of both files/assets and api data.
-Therefore 'json-server' can be used to setup an simple api on 'localhost:3000'.
+-Service-Workers only work in a production build, so to test, use 'ng build --prod' and run a server -IMPORTANT!
+To be able to hit refresh when running the webserver in the dist folder (ex.: live-server), run with cmd 'live-server --entry-file=index.html'
+-The application uses the worker for caching of both files/assets and api data.
+Therefore 'json-server' can be used to setup an simple api on 'localhost:3000'
+-When running the webserver, navigation to 'http://127.0.0.1:8080/ngsw/state' will show debug state of the Service-Worker.

 ## Structure
 * Core module setup for global models, services etc.